Introduction to the Quantitative Reasoning Measure

 - Multiple-choice Questions — Select One or More Answer Choices

 Each question appears either independently as a discrete question or as part of a set of questions called a Data Interpretation set.
 All of the questions in a Data Interpretation set are based on the same data presented in tables, graphs or other displays of data.

 You are allowed to use a basic calculator on the Quantitative Reasoning measure.
-For the computer-based test, the calculator is provided on-screen.
-For the paper-based test, a handheld calculator is provided at the test center.
+For the computer-delivered test, the calculator is provided on-screen.
+For the paper-delivered test, a handheld calculator is provided at the test center.
 Read more about using the calculator.